eyeson-team/api/content/index.md

 type: index
 ---

-Integrate eyeson into your own apps with our API and SDK's.
-The eyeson API is the foundation upon which all SDK's, frameworks, UI components and libraries are built.
+Integrate eyeson into your own apps with our API and SDKs.
+The eyeson API is the foundation upon which all SDKs, frameworks, UI components and libraries are built.
 The eyeson API offers direct control of eyeson CLOUD MCU instances you can even compose video content in real-time.